Published on January 1, 2020.

-Ruperto Evangelista was probably born around 1910.
+Ruperto Cudal Evangelista was born 3 September 1914.
 As he was an active athlete in the Triple Jump and the best the Philippines had from 1932-1935 and in 1937.
 A contemporary of the Great Nino Ramirez who held the Philippine Record in the Long Jump from 1936 until 2004.

 This paled to Ramirez 7.65m leap at the 1936 Berlin Olympics.
 However, in his own right, Evangelista held the National Triple Jump Record of 14.59m from 1934 until 1939 when it was broken by Civico Granado.

 During one-afternoon training session, he was ready to call it a day.
 But his coach wanted him to take one more practice jump.
-He was so peeved he took the jump, exceeded the pit, landed on the hard ground, and broke his ankles.
+He was so peeved he took the jump, exceeded the pit, landed on the hard ground, and broke his ankles which would lead to arthritis in later years.
 That ended his athletic career.
 He went on to coach the UP track and field team that won several championships.

 Evangelista a teacher went on to coach the UP track and field team from 1949 to 1979.
 Winning a total of 14 Men’s UAAP Titles.